Afonso, Duke of Porto

-Infante Dom Afonso of Braganza, Duke of Porto ([ɐˈfõsu]; 31 July 1865 in Palace of Ajuda, Lisbon – 21 February 1920 in Naples, Italy) was a Portuguese Infante of the House of Braganza, the son of King Luis I of Portugal and his wife, Maria Pia of Savoy.
-From 1908 to the abolition of the Portuguese monarchy in 1910 he was the Prince Royal of Portugal as heir presumptive to his nephew, King Manuel II.
+Infante Afonso of Portugal, Duke of Porto ([ɐˈfõsu]; 31 July 1865 in Palace of Ajuda, Lisbon – 21 February 1920 in Naples, Italy) was a Portuguese Infante of the House of Braganza, the son of King Luis I of Portugal and Maria Pia of Savoy.
+From 1908 to the abolition of the Portuguese monarchy in 1910, he was the Prince Royal of Portugal as heir presumptive to his nephew, King Manuel II.

 Early life

 Dom Afonso had a military career.
 In fact, he was a general of some considerable competence in the Portuguese Army, where, previously, he had been the inspector-general of artillery.
 His exemplary military background allowed him to be chosen to command military forces at Goa, at the end of the nineteenth century, when he was, concurrently, Viceroy of India.
 His performance in India motivated his nomination to be Constable of Portugal.
 In the early months of 1890, his engagement to Archduchess Marie Valerie of Austria was publicised, but later she refused to marry him, under the influence of her aunt by marriage, Archduchess Maria Theresa of Austria, of the Miguelist branch of the Braganza Dynasty.

 When threats on the life of his brother, Carlos, became known to him, he adopted the habit of arming himself with a revolver, night and day, making himself ready to defend his family whenever it might be necessary.
 He urged his nephew, the Prince Royal, Luís Filipe, to carry a weapon as well.

 Dom Afonso was a lady's man, known for his kindness, simplicity, and bon-vivant lifestyle.
 For instance, he liked to act as a fireman with the Ajuda Fire Corps near the Palace of Ajuda, which he patronized as honorary commander-in-chief.
-He lived at the Palace of Ajuda with the queen mother, Maria Pia of Savoy, after King Luis's death.
-(His brother, the king, Carlos, and, later, his nephew, the king, Manuel II, both lived at the Palace of Necessidades during their reigns.)
+He lived at the Palace of Ajuda with the queen mother, Maria Pia of Savoy, after King Luis's death (his brother King Carlos and, later, his nephew King Manuel, both lived at the Palace of Necessidades during their reigns).

 Dom Afonso was also a lover of automobile races, and he was responsible for the first motor races in Portugal, where he was one of the first drivers.
 After the proclamation of the Portuguese First Republic in 1910, Afonso went into exile abroad, first at Gibraltar with his nephew, the deposed king, Manuel II, and afterwards to Italy with his mother, Queen Maria Pia.
 He lived with her at Turin, and, after her death, he moved to Rome, and, finally, to Naples.